JoshMarsden/python-projects/api-tools/slack-app/README.md

 # Daily VIM Tips

-A Slack app bot that posts a new tip or trick daily (07:00 PST) about using VIM.
+A Slack app bot that posts a new tip or trick daily about using VIM.

 ## How to make your own Slack app
 1. You have to be an admin or have the admin's permission to add an app to a